Sisyridae: Ecology and life cycle

 Adult spongillaflies are crepuscular or nocturnal.
 They are omnivores, sometimes hunting small invertebrates, but mainly scavenging on such animals' carcasses, as well as on pollen and honeydew.

 The females deposit their eggs singly or as small clutches on plants that droop over freshwater lakes or slow-moving rivers.
 A protective web is spun to cover the eggs.
 When the larvae hatch, they drop down into the water where they develop until pupation.
-They use their mouthparts to parasitize Spongillidae freshwater sponges (e.g. of the genus Spongilla, hence the name "spongillaflies") and Phylactolaemata freshwater bryozoans by stinging into the host animals' body and sucking out cell contents.
+They use their elongated mouthparts to feed upon freshwater sponges (e.g. of the genus Spongilla, hence the name "spongillaflies") and Phylactolaemata freshwater bryozoans, by piercing the host animals' body and sucking out cell contents.
 The antennae are stouter than they look and are used to aid in locomotion.
 Development to pupation takes between several weeks and one year.